How Chanel Iman’s Adjusting Her Self-Care Routine During Pregnancy

 Staying Active Outside the Gym

-I used to workout with a trainer consistently, but now that I’m pregnant, I pretty much do my own thing, slowing it down a bit.
-When Sterling is working out for training camp, I take the time to get mine in, too by doing lots of squats.
-Since I’m not working out in a gym everyday like I normally would, I’ll go on a long walk or just walk instead of getting an Uber.
+I used to work out with a trainer consistently, but now that I’m pregnant, I pretty much do my own thing, slowing it down a bit.
+When Sterling is working out for training camp, I take the time to get mine in too by doing lots of squats.
+Since I’m not working out in a gym every day like I normally would, I’ll go on a long walk or just walk instead of getting an Uber.
 I’m not the mom that goes to the gym at six months pregnant.
-I prefer to stay active and stay busy and that’s a work out on its own.
-After the baby, I will definitely get back to an intense regiment, but eating well is what’s most important for me right now.
+I prefer to stay active and stay busy and that’s a workout on its own.
+After the baby, I will definitely get back to an intense regimen, but eating well is what’s most important for me right now.

 Washing my face and putting on moisturizer is enough.
 It’s easy for me to take care of my skin.